Many email marketers shy away from using a background image because they’re not quite sure how to make them work for their email campaigns.

 In emails, it’s an image that is placed in the background element within the code.
-Because it’s on the background, new blocks can be layered on top (such as text, video, buttons, etc).
-This makes email backgrounds so exciting, they give you an entirely new way to design your newsletters.
+Because it’s in the background, new blocks can be layered on top (such as text, video, buttons, etc).
+This makes email backgrounds so exciting, as they can give you an entirely new way to design your newsletters.

 We’ll also briefly talk about coding a background image in an HTML newsletter for those of you who prefer to code yourselves.

 Did you know?
 In MailerLite, you can add a background image for the entire layout (left) and background images for separate elements (right), like text blocks.

 You can see the difference below.
 Comcast uses a background image, while photographer Kanacia James uses a text block with a background image and text layered on top.

 Oftentimes you’ll see emails that are made up using one big image.
 This can be problematic.
 If that image doesn’t load in the email client, your newsletter will be empty.
 You can avoid this by using a background image.

 There are different ways to use backgrounds (lots of newsletter examples coming below).
 A rule of thumb is to pick an image that complements the other design elements.
 Remember that your text and CTA should steal the limelight, not the background.